-Wyoming law does not allow victims of child sex trafficking to pursue civil remedies against their exploiters.
+Wyoming law does not expressly allow victims of child sex trafficking to pursue civil remedies against their exploiters.

-4.5.1 Recommendation: Provide child sex trafficking victims with a trafficking-specific civil remedy.

-Policy Goal 4.6 Statutes of limitation for criminal and civil actions for child sex trafficking or commercial sexual exploitation of children (CSEC) offenses are eliminated to allow prosecutors and victims a realistic opportunity to pursue criminal action and legal remedies.
+- 4.5.1 Recommendation: Provide child sex trafficking victims with a trafficking-specific civil remedy.
+(See Issue Brief 4.5.) - Policy Goal 4.6 Statutes of limitation for criminal and civil actions for child sex trafficking or commercial sexual exploitation of children (CSEC) offenses are eliminated to allow prosecutors and victims a realistic opportunity to pursue criminal action and legal remedies. - PARTIALLY MET

-Prosecutions for child sex trafficking and CSEC offenses may commence at any time since no statutes of limitation apply to prosecutions of any crimes in Wyoming.9 Wyoming law does not provide child sex trafficking victims with a trafficking-specific civil remedy.
+Prosecutions for child sex trafficking and CSEC offenses may commence at any time since no statutes of limitation apply to prosecutions of any crimes in Wyoming.12 Wyoming law does not provide child sex trafficking victims with a trafficking-specific civil remedy.

-4.6.1 Recommendation: Eliminate the civil statute of limitation for all cases involving child sex trafficking.
-10
+4.6.1 Recommendation: Eliminate the statute of limitation for filing trafficking-specific civil actions.13 (See Issue Brief 4.6.)

-9 See Boggs v.
+12 See Boggs v.
 State, 484 P.2d 711, 714 (Wyo.
 1971).

-10 The recommendation in this Policy Goal is predicated upon the recommendation in Policy Goal 4.5 being simultaneously or previously enacted.
+13 The recommendation in this Policy Goal is predicated upon the recommendation in Policy Goal 4.5 being simultaneously or previously enacted.